 I look forward to forming great relationships with all you, current and future members of our Chamber.
 Thank you for your continued support of our program.
-Please stop in our Chamber and Visitor’s Center to say hello or to check out our featured local artists Art Gallery.
+Please stop in our Chamber and Visitor’s Center to say hello or to check out our new office in February.
 Here’s to a great year!

 Tomi Jean Clifford

 I am Tomi Jean Clifford, the executive director of the Cynthiana-Harrison County Chamber of Commerce.
 I recently accepted this position in September 2015, and I am excited to be a part of such a great organization.